-In FY 2021, nine time-off awards were awarded to employees in this category.
-The total number of hours awarded was 494.
-The average number of hours awarded was 60 for men and 52 for women.
-The participation rate for Hispanic employees was 11.1%, White employees was 66.6%, and Asian employees was 22.2%.
-Black employees, Native Hawaiian or Other Pacific Islander employees, American Indian or Alaskan Native employees, and men and women of two or more races were not represented in the time-off awards for 41 or more hours.
+In FY 2022, seven time-off awards were awarded to employees in this category.
+The total number of hours awarded was 440.
+The average number of hours awarded for men and women was 62.
+The participation rate for White employees was 100%.
+Hispanic employees, Black employees, Asian employees, Native Hawaiian or Other Pacific Islander employees, American Indian or Alaskan Native employees, and men and women of two or more races were not represented in the time-off awards for 41 or more hours.